ClickHouse/ClickHouse/docs/en/operations/settings/composable-protocols.md

   * `interserver` - clickhouse interserver handler

 :::note
-`gRPC` protocol handler is not inmplemented for `Composable protocols`
+`gRPC` protocol handler is not implemented for `Composable protocols`
 :::

 ## Endpoint (i.e. listening port) is denoted by `<port>` and (optional) `<host>` tags